Connecticut Court Records

 You’ll also need to specify the number of copies you want and pay the expected fee.

-Although marriage records are public in Connecticut, residents must pay to obtain certified copies from the Department of Public Health.
+No. Although marriage records are public in Connecticut, residents must pay to obtain certified copies from the Department of Public Health.
 The office processes mail-in and walk-in applications.
 However, record seekers may be able to look up some marriage records for free using third-party platforms.
-Unconnected to the government, such sites provide access to records compiled from multiple jurisdictions within and outside the state.
-Access to some records may require key information, such as the subject's name or marriage location.
+These sites typically operate independently of official government resources and provide access to records compiled from multiple jurisdictions within and outside the state.
+Access to some records may require certain information, such as the subject's name or marriage location.
 In addition, older marriage records may be available at no cost using the state's archives.

 Is Connecticut a Common Law State for Marriage?